 And that’s it.
-You’ve got the basic plot ready.
+You’ve got the basic plot for a vegetable garden ready.
 If you would like, you can drape black plastic over it to act as a warming agent and speed the decomposition more.
 You shouldn’t even have to do that much if you don’t want to!
 Now it’s time for nature to do its job.

 Planting & Reaping The Rewards

 In the spring, your mulch layer should have significantly decreased in thickness.
 What was six inches of mulch should be down to two or three inches.
 Instead, on the surface you’ll have slowly-reducing particulate matter and aged mulch materials.
 This is perfect.

 When planting, it’s important to get your seeds down into the soil layer.
 Remember that aged compost you put down below your wood chip mulch?
 Gently pull the chips back to expose that, and plant your seeds there.
 The roots will develop in that and will be able to penetrate your cardboard or newspaper layer.

 As the seeds germinate, the mulch should remain pulled back from the soil to allow the sun to reach it.
 But as your plants develop and grow, begin sliding the mulch back around them.
 This protects the soil at the base of the plants and helps keep moisture in the soil.